Athemis/ethereal/README.md

 Ethereal
 ========

 A mod for Minetest that creates a fantasy world.
+Magichet version.

 Original thread can be found here: https://forum.minetest.net/viewtopic.php?pid=136409